ibnnajjaar/ibnnajjaar/README.md

 ## Welcome to my humble github account

 ### Little about myself
-A developer by passion with 3 years of corporate experience in building web applications that can handle thousands of users with intensive usage and complicated business logics.
-Always looking to further my knowledge, skills and experience in religion, science and programming.
+Hello, I'm a passionate developer with four years of valuable corporate experience in crafting robust web applications capable of handling high user traffic and intricate business operations.
+I'm constantly seeking opportunities to expand my knowledge, enhance my skills, and gain more expertise in areas such as religion, science, and programming.

-I work at Javaabu as a full-stack web developer
+Currently, I am fortunate to be a part of Javaabu, where I contribute as a senior full-stack web developer.

 - [My Blog](https://abunooh.com/)

 > **Note**
 >
-> Victory loves preparation
+> "Victory loves preparation" ~unknown
+> "It takes years to develop one's flexibility!
+And years longer to apply it in combat!" ~ Master Shifu